DylanNeese/Running-Club-Final-Project/MERMAID.md

-### Describing the Organization
+### Project Overview

-My Organization is called The Greenwood Roade Runners and they are a racing club based in Greenwood, Indiana.
+My Organization is called The Greenwood Road Runners and they are a racing club based in Greenwood, Indiana.
 They were founded in 2019 and the club currently has 60 active members which range from ages 23 to 60.
 As of right now the club participates in 20-25 organized races per year.
 Two of which we host which are the Turkey Trot 5k and the Spring Classic Half Marathon.
 The President of the club, race director,Membership coordinators, and volunteer timers will handle all the planning, registration and keeping the records in the database.

 Our mission as an organization is to promote Health and pushing yourself 1% better everyday.
 Our Modo is Go One More, which incourages everyone to push past their limits to sucseed.
 We are inclusive so anyone, any age can join.
 We still celebrate competetive success through different age groups and club records.
 This database can give you the average 5k time for runners in their 30's or even top 10 5k times. while also looking back at ones history in races and seeing how much they have improved.

-### Users Perspective
+### Users View

 From a Users point of view, this database is a single source for everything related to the Club, whether racing or registration.
 Members and staff can pull up an alphabetical member dirrectory instantly and see every race that has been completed.
 This will have everything the club has entered including dates, locations, and distances.
 Also including ones indivitual time, overall place and age group.
 In one of my quiries Emily Johnson can run it and it will output her race history in chronological order.
 Another query you can is the 5k leaderboard, so that you can see how fast you need to run in order to make it up their.